-Jon Foss, the founder of Foss Swim school, knows how important safety is because unfortunately drowning has touched his own family.
+Jon Foss, the founder of Foss Swim school, knows how important safety is because, unfortunately, drowning has touched his own family.
 Foss Swim school did a series of videos with a Twin Cities (where they are based) news station that are excellent reminders.
-In one of the videos he offers up three mistakes parents often make in the name of water safety:
+In one of the videos, he offers up three mistakes parents often make in the name of water safety:

-- Never letting them go under water – if you allow them to jump off the side of a pool but never let them go under, children don’t learn that when they jump into a pool the consequences include going under water.
+- Never letting them go underwater – if you allow them to jump off the side of a pool but never let them go under, children don’t learn that when they jump into a pool the consequences include going underwater.

-- Allowing floaties in deeper water – by allowing children to float around in water that they really shouldn’t be in you desentize them to the fact that shouldn’t be in the deep water.
+- Allowing floaties in deeper water – by allowing children to float around in water that they really shouldn’t be in you desensitize them to the fact that shouldn’t be in the deep water.

 - Playing on the steps of hot tubs.

 The repeated teaching to turn to the wall and pull oneself out is hands down the best safety feature.
-My two-year old even shocked a life guard when he clambered out of my arms in water where he could not stand and pulled himself out of the water.
+My two-year-old even shocked a lifeguard when he clambered out of my arms in water where he could not stand and pulled himself out of the water.

 Sadly, we got to see this skill put to use in a real-life situation.
 While we were playing in the children’s garden at the arboretum my youngest slipped on a rock and went face first in the wading river.
 While I ran over to get to him he popped his head up and immediately reached for a wall, grabbing on another rock.
 Had he reached up he likely would have slipped again, this time hitting his head.
 While a little shaken up (honestly more so from his sister laughing at him) he was back to playing in the water after a quick hug.

 We all want our children to be safe, and I have learned that swim lessons and water safety is one of the most important life skills I can give them to help them be safe.

 Foss is currently registering NOW for the fall session.

-1927 Skokie Valley Rd. | 847-266-3677
+- Highland Park – 1927 Skokie Valley Rd. | (847) 266-3677

-Red Top Plaza, 1360 S. Milwaukee Ave. | 847-680-7946
+- Libertyville – Red Top Plaza, 1360 S. Milwaukee Ave. | (847) 680-7946

-The Arboretum of South Barrington, 100 W. Higgins Road | 847-844-1818
+- South Barrington – The Arboretum, 100 W. Higgins Road | (847) 844-1818

 Disclosure: Foss provided us with swim lessons in order to facilitate our reviews.
 No further compensation has been received and all thoughts and opinions are my own.